Prices and Range

 G-Vectoring Control Plus

-The upgraded Mazda2’s dynamic enhancements includes the introduction of G-Vectoring Control Plus (GVC Plus) – the evolved version of Mazda’s GVC system – which now uses the brakes to apply direct yaw movement control in addition to the previous system’s engine control.
+The Mazda2 features G-Vectoring Control Plus (GVC Plus) – the evolved version of Mazda’s GVC system – which uses the brakes to apply direct yaw movement control in addition to the previous system’s engine control.
 This enables the car to handle better in emergency avoidance manoeuvres and offers more confidence-inspiring controllability.